National Institute for Pharmaceutical Research and Development

-The National Institute for Pharmaceutical Research and Development is a Nigerian institution charged with developing drugs, biological products, and pharmaceutical raw materials, conducting quality-assurance tests, research for locally manufactured medicines and constituting guidelines for their production.
+The National Institute for Pharmaceutical Research and Development (NIPRD) is a Nigerian institution charged with developing drugs, biological products, and pharmaceutical raw materials, conducting quality-assurance tests, research for locally manufactured medicines, and constituting guidelines for their production.
 Founded in 1987, it was a parastatal under the Federal Ministry of Science and Technology.
 In 2001, it was moved to Federal Ministry of Health.